TheThirdFloor/UnrealP4Migrate/README.md

 # UnrealP4Migrate
-An Unreal plugin to facilitate content migration between Perforce streams by way of Perforce's copy up/merge down mechanism.
+UnrealP4Migrate is an Unreal plugin that facilitates content migration between Perforce streams by way of Perforce's copy up/merge down mechanism.
+It addresses a common problem in stream-based Perforce scenarios, where merging in P4V by selecting a folder either merges more files than desired to the target stream, adding clutter and using unneeded disk space, or not enough, leaving missing dependencies in Unreal.
+This Unreal plugin crawls dependencies in Unreal to determine the precise list of files to migrate, then builds a Perforce Branch Mapping to allow easy integration to the target stream in P4V.

 ![Create the branch mapping in Unreal.](/Resources/docs/images/UnrealP4Migrate_demo1.gif)